 At the Group and NFU Mutual level the SCR has increased over the reporting period.
-This is mainly due to strong investment performance during the year.
-Some of this increase has been offset by lower capital requirements for many risks due to higher interest rates in 2021.
+This is mainly due to higher capital requirements for insurance risks due to higher liabilities and insurance risk exposures.

-The MCR also reduced over the reporting period.
+The MCR also increased over the reporting period.
 The Minimum Capital Requirement is currently restricted to 25% of the SCR.
-As a result, the MCR reduced for the reasons described for the SCR above.
+As a result, the MCR increased for the reasons described for the SCR above.

-In respect of Avon Insurance, the SCR has reduced over the reporting period.
-This primarily reflects reductions in insurance risk capital as the book continues to run-off.
+In respect of Avon Insurance plc, the SCR has decreased over the reporting period.
+This primarily reflects an increase in the reduction made for the deferred tax liability, due to investment profits in 2023, as well as a decrease in underwriting risks as this business is in run off.